irvin373/BillingTestReact/README.md

 ## How to build your app

-this project is worked on React with Vite you can start the project by running `npm run dev` to start on the local server.
+this project is worked on React with Vite you can start the project by running `npm install` and `npm run dev` to start on the local server.

 ## How to test your app using a script